holepunchto/hyperswarm-dht-relay/README.md

 #### `Connect` (`4`)

+1.  `fixed32` The public key of the connection
+2.  `fixed32` The secret key of the connection
 1.  `fixed32` The public key of the remote peer

 #### `Connection` (`5`)

-1.  `fixed32` The public key of the peer
+1.  `fixed32` The public key of the connection
-1.  `fixed32` The public key of the remote peer
+2.  `fixed32` The public key of the remote peer
-1.  `fixed64` The Noise handshake hash
+3.  `fixed64` The Noise handshake hash

 #### `Destroy` (`6`)

-1.  `fixed32` The public key of the remote peer
+1.  `fixed32` The public key of the connection

 #### `Listen` (`7`)

-_Empty_
+1.  `fixed32` The public key of the server
+2.  `fixed32` The secret key of the server

 #### `Listening` (`8`)